ManueGE/AlamofireCoreData/README.md

         )
 ````

-where the response is processed by the `parent` parameter and the converted by the `transformer` closure.
+where the response is processed by the `parent` parameter and then the `Result` is converted by the `transformer` closure.

 - A `DataRequest` class method